FareedKhan-dev/basiclingua-LLM-Based-NLP/README.md

 ![Basic-Lingua Logo](https://i.ibb.co/smMH4dR/logo.png)

-Basiclingua is a Gemini LLM based Python library that provides functionalities for linguistic tasks such as tokenization, stemming, lemmatization, and many others.'
+Basiclingua is a Gemini LLM based Python library that provides functionalities for linguistic tasks such as tokenization, stemming, lemmatization, and many others.

 **Why Building this Project?**